 The District provides medical insurance benefits to its eligible retirees.
 The benefits are provided through fully insured plans that are provided through the New Hampshire Inter-Local Trust.
 Benefits are provided to the retirees and covered dependents.
 Employees hired before July 1, 2011 are eligible for benefits after (1) attaining age 60 or (2) attaining age 50 with 10 or more years of service or (3) age plus service is at least 70 with 20 or more years of service.
 Employees hired on or after July 1, 2011 are eligible for benefits after (1) attaining age 65 or (2) attaining age 60 with 30 or more years of service.
 Retirees and their covered spouses are required to pay 100% of the premium for medical and dental coverage.
 The benefits, benefit levels, employee contributions and employer contributions are governed by RSA 100-A:50.

 Employees Covered by Benefit Terms

-At July 1, 2018, the following employees were covered by the benefit terms:
+At July 1, 2020, the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefit payments 2 Inactive employees entitled to but not yet receiving benefit payments - Active employees 121 123
+Inactive employees or beneficiaries currently receiving benefit payments 2

+Active employees 112

+114

 Total OPEB Liability